 The report divides the annual income for households living within the MB municipal area into three categories, namely, low, middle, and high-income categories.
 Based on the criteria used, 52.8% of all households fall within the low-income bracket, which ranges from no income to R50 613 annually (R4 166 per month).
 Of this total 18.0 % have no income.
-This means that less than 50% of households fall within the middle to higher income categories,
+This means that less than 50% of households fall within the middle to higher income categories, with 39.2 % falling within the middle income group (R 50 614-R 404 901) and 8 % in the higher income group (404 902-)(Figure 3.2).

-2 The dependency ratio is the ratio of non-economically active dependents (usually people younger than 15 or older than 64) to the working age population group (15-64).
+&lt;sup>3 The dependency ratio is the ratio of non-economically active dependents (usually people younger than 15 or older than 64) to the working age population group (15-64).
 The higher the dependency ratio the larger the percentage of the population dependent on the economically active age group.
 A high dependency ratio can cause serious problems for a country if a large proportion of a government's expenditure is on health, social security & education, which are most used by the youngest and the oldest in a population.
 The fewer people of working age, the fewer the people who can support schools, retirement pensions, disability pensions and other assistances to the youngest and oldest members of a population, often considered the most vulnerable members of society.